gpropf/clarity/README.md

 ##### Merge Switchboard and Factory? #####

 The "switchboard" static map in `ClarityNode` was an early hack that I came up with when I couldn't work out how to store a pointer to the `ClarityNode` that owned each `JSProxyNode` in that `JSProxyNode` even using allow_raw_pointers().
 My initial plan had always been to store such a pointer so that things like eventListeners could directly alter the C++ data.
 I eventually figured it out but the switchboard remains useful for things like the node list method and is now a pretty low level part of the system.
 It might be a good idea to keep the switchboard concept alive but have each `CLNF` store a pointer to all the nodes it builds.
 When we use a factory to create a new node this can potentially send messages to other nodes it has built.
 The example of adding an option to a select box again comes to mind but this could also be used to update things like the proposed interface builder above.

+##### ActiveVector #####

+The `ActiveVector` class is an experiment in something along the lines discussed just above.
+The basic idea is to maintain a set of nodes in sync with a collection of some other objects.
+The goal is to have something that could, for instance, maintain a set of `<option>` tags in sync with a list of people or cars or whatever.
+There's a small program called `avtest.cpp` that demonstrates this class.
+Just do `make avtest` to see what it does.

 #### Dynamic CSS